Solar Blinds: The Next Big Trend in the UK

 How Much Do Solar Blinds Cost?

-The price of solar blinds depends on the size of the window.
+The price of solar shades depends on the size of the window.
 For example, if your apartment has four average-sized (2m2) windows, it would cost somewhere around £3,700 to cover all windows.

 On the other hand, the average household would need a 4kW solar panel system.
 The installation costs for the solar panels estimates around £7,000.
 Additionally, the PV system would require approximately 28m2 of rooftop space.